dchen278/dot_gitignore/README.md

 # dot_gitignore

-David Chen, Yatlong Chan, Jaylen Zeng
+David Chen, Yat Long Chan, Jaylen Zeng

 ### Project Description
 This project is a clone of [2048](https://play2048.co/) by Gabriele Cirulli in the Java terminal and also contains a collection of different 2048 variations.